basecamp/policies/abuse/how-we-handle/index.md

 We focus on the evidence:

 - Language and imagery used by users on the account
-- Evidence of account users' power and/or ability to act on spoken claims
+- Evidence of account users’ power and/or ability to act on spoken claims
 - Publicly available information about account users

 We strive to balance privacy and safety for all those involved: